 It’s hard to get lost on the Blue Ridge Parkway.
 It only goes in two directions — north or south.
-Short, wooden posts along the edge of the road mark off each mile of the Parkway, making it easy to know exactly where you are.
+Short, wooden posts along the edge of the road mark off each mile — the entire 469-mile length of the Parkway — making it easy to know exactly where you are.
 The milemarker is listed for the recommended stops on the Parkway below, and should be easy to find by watching the mileposts.
-Hint: the numbers get bigger as you go south, so the end of the Parkway in Cherokee is mile 469.
+(Hint: the numbers get bigger as you go south, so the end of the Parkway in Cherokee is mile 469.)

-The Blue Ridge Parkway is made for exploring.
-Here are few suggestions.
-And remember, it’s all about the journey, not the destination.
+The Parkway is made for exploring.
+Here are few suggested highlights in our region, but feel free to ignore them.
+It’s all about the journey, not the destination.

 Waterrock Knob Visitors Center, milemarker 451

 A must for Parkway travelers.
 Stop here to get recommendations from park rangers on things to do and see, plus pick up a free Parkway map and browse the bookstore.
 Views are fabulous if you are looking for a picnic spot.
 Also, there is a one-mile hike to the summit of Waterrock Knob.
 Interesting fact: the visitor center is powered by solar panels.